brentgroves/k8s-train/install-microk8s-with-lb-ingress/installation-microk8s-lb-ingress.md

 So install libssl-dev instead and ignore script error. sudo apt-get -y install libssl-dev

+chose one of the following:
 ./microk8s-self-signed.sh
+./mobex-k8s-self-signed.sh
+./mobex-dev-k8s-self-signed.sh
-./mobex-k8s-self-signed.sh or ./mobex-dev-k8s-self-signed.sh or ./tooling-self-signed.sh
+./tooling-self-signed.sh

 # change permissions so they can be read by normal user
 sudo chmod go+r /tmp/*.{key,crt}